davekinkead/the-boundary-problem/readme.md

 ## Outline

 - What's the Boundary Problem?

-- The problem of justice
+- The problem of justice.
+Any normative account

-- The problem of theory
+- The problem of theory.
+The question can't be answered democratically

-- The problem of legitimacy
+- The problem of legitimacy.
+Many accounts of democracy justify the authority of a democratic state on consequentialist grounds.
+The Boundary problem undermines these accounts.